 PS: There is noting wrong with wanting to do something awesome for no apparent reason but because it’s awesome… like drinking a green beer in Ireland on St. Patty’s day.
 Just say’n.

-J’s Limitless List for World Domination.
+Justin’s Limitless List for World Domination.

 1. I am able to add and subtract items as I see fit.
 We are constantly evolving beings with ever-changing ideas and goals.
 Circumstances come up and it may be necessary to mix-it-up a bit.

 2. I’m keeping the list short but it will grow into a MONSTER!
 I am easily over-whelmed with giant to-do lists.
 They plain just scare me.
 I’m getting anxiety now just thinking about them.
 If I see to many things on a list I can never figure out where to start or I try to do too many things at once and then nothing gets done and I’m left twiddling my thumbs.
 That’s not living limitless.